 Dena Ogden is a lifestyle and commerce writer who’s been writing professionally since 2016, and with The Spruce since August 2022.
 She's written about everything from baskets and bins to carpet shampoos and robot vacuums.

-For this piece, she reviewed and considered clothing storage options from major retailers, combed through product descriptions and listings, and factored in additional features like size, features, material, and design.
+For this piece, Ogden reviewed and considered clothing storage options from major retailers, combed through product descriptions and listings, and factored in additional features like size, features, material, and design.
 Her own clothing storage tendencies lean toward baskets and bins.
-In fact, she's on a personal quest to determine if one can ever own too many plastic bins, and so far the answer appears to be no.
+In fact, she's on a personal quest to determine whether one can ever own too many plastic bins, and so far the answer appears to be no.